 Even if detected, the thing beyond a legal standard has stopped circulation.

 Although I live in Tokyo, it is not so changeful with the dose of radiation in front of an accident in Tokyo.

 However, I am made to choose from Tokyo the foods which were able to be taken in the west just to make sure.

-the travel in a northeast area like Fukushima as a personal opinion -- if it kicks, it is not necessary to care about the travel for seven days about 7 years ago
+the travel in a northeast area like Fukushima as a personal opinion -- if it kicks, it is not necessary to care about the travel for seven days almost 8 years ago